mkm-wtag/Spring-Learning-Plan/myRefenceBook.md

 ## Spring annotations

+Traditionally spring allows to manage bean dependencies by using XML-based configuration.
+Unlike the XML approach, Java-based configuration allows you to manage bean components programatically through spring annotations.
+Annotation injection is performed before XML injection.
+So annotation configuration is override by xml xml configuration.

+Some important spring annotations are:

+* **@Configuration:** Used to indicate that a class declares one or more @Bean methods.
+These classes are processed by the Spring container to generate bean definitions and service requests for those beans at runtime.
+* **@Bean:** Indicates that a method produces a bean to be managed by the Spring container.
+This is one of the most used and important spring annotation.
+* **@PreDestroy** and **@PostConstruct** are alternative way for bean initMethod and destroyMethod.
+It can be used when the bean class is defined by us.
+* **@ComponentScan:** Configures component scanning directives for use with **@Configuration** classes.
+Here we can specify the base packages to scan for spring components.
+* **@Component**: Indicates that an annotated class is a “component”.
+Such classes are considered as candidates for auto-detection when using annotation-based configuration and classpath scanning.
+* **@PropertySource**: provides a simple declarative mechanism for adding a property source to Spring’s Environment.
+There is a similar annotation for adding an array of property source files i.e **@PropertySources**.
+* **@Service:** Indicates that an annotated class is a “Service”.
+This annotation serves as a specialization of **@Component**, allowing for implementation classes to be autodetected through classpath scanning.
+* **@Repository:** Indicates that an annotated class is a “Repository”.
+This annotation serves as a specialization of @Component and advisable to use with DAO classes.
+* **@Autowired:** Spring @Autowired annotation is used for automatic injection of beans.
+Spring @Qualifier annotation is used in conjunction with Autowired to avoid confusion when we have two of more bean configured for same type.

 ## Bean life cycle
 A Spring bean need to be instantiated when the container starts.
 Some pre and post initialization steps to get the bean into a usuable state.
 When the bean is no longer needed, it will be removed from IoC container.
 Some pre and post destruction steps to free the other system resource.